keenanweaver/Nero-umu/README.md

    - This might necessitate adding a distinction between "normal" prefixes, and one-title prefixes as protonfixes are geared towards the one-prefix-per-game thing.

 ## Things I likely WON'T do:
+ - Setting custom environment variables
+   - Aside from being a minor pain to parse, all possible options in Nero Manager should be something that's presented to the user - so if there is something you feel is missing, feel free to open up an issue and/or pull request.
+If you have a particular need for an esoteric CLI cheat code, prepend it to Nero itself in the meantime.
  - Set custom DXVK/VKD3D versions
    - If you really need this, make another Proton runner with these custom versions injected.
 Proton-GE already provides this for the most part.
  - Integrate with non-Steam stores